 How to Prepare Tofu

-- 1 tablespoon avocado oil to prevent teh tofu from sticking
+- 1 tablespoon avocado oil to prevent the tofu from sticking

-- Put the squares on a Tupperware and cover half-way with half of the ingredients with the soy sauce, garlic, and ginger.
+- Marinade.
+Put the squares on a Tupperware and cover half-way with half of the ingredients with the soy sauce, garlic, and ginger.
 I used today both powdered and fresh garlic and onion (it’s never too much, is a marinade).
 Let it rest for 10 mins.
-Grilled Tofu with spices

 - Flip sides and add the other half of ginger and garlic.

-- After 5 minutes it is ready to be grilled.
+- Wait.
+After 5 minutes it is ready to be grilled.